AntCTS/yapisvc/README.md

 ![image](https://github.com/AntCTS/yapisvc/blob/master/docker2.png?raw=true "yapi")

-Then you can run your instance like so :
+Now, because the Docker instance will not manage the network bindings at all, if you want your service bound to the same port you can run your instance like so :

-<b>sudo docker run -d -p 5000:80 --name yapisvc yapisvc</b>
+<b>sudo docker run -p 5000:5000 yapisvc</b>

+To stop the Docker instance just issue : <b>sudo docker stop yapisvc</b>.
+And to completely remove it, issue : <b>sudo docker rm yapisvc</b>

+Of course you can run multiple instances (also boubd to different host ports).